-The Altar Electric is the lovechild of three fabulous marriage celebrants – Anthony Cribbes, Marry Me Dee & Mrs Hitch.
-Their audacious approach to filling an industry gap between high $ spend ordinary weddings and the snoozefest of typical registry weddings matches our ‘do good work’ philosophy.
+The small business enterprise is the lovechild of three fabulous marriage celebrants – Anthony Cribbes, Marry Me Dee & Mrs Hitch.

-So we jumped at the chance to help them get clear on their goals and burst forward in the right direction.
-We worked with founder Marry Me Dee, and here’s what she had to say after consulting with us:
+So I jumped at the chance to help them get clear on their goals and burst forward in the right direction.
+I worked with founder Marry Me Dee, and here’s what she had to say after consulting with Good Life Marketing:

 Getting clear about the future

 “Our biggest challenge was having clarity as to what The Altar Electric actually was.
 We’d started the business and things were moving along, but it was unclear as to where we were going.”

 We settled in with a G&T and got to the heart of business.
 All three founders are active go-getters, involved in multiple ventures including their own celebrancy services.